-You might be thinking, is this just going to be like the hoo-hah when the cookie law was introduced?
+You might be thinking, is this just going to be like the hoohah when the cookies law was introduced?
 Will this be a song and dance about nothing?
-Well, if the fines the ICO has issued so far are anything to go by, no. This time, they're taking it seriously.
+Well, if the fines the Data Protection Commissioner is issuing are anything to go by, no. This time; they're taking it seriously.